 In 2010, Mississippi state policymakers passed legislation to create multiple pathways to a standard diploma.
 The 2010 legislative actions created a career pathway to a standard diploma, with the goal of improving Mississippi graduation rates and providing students with career and technical training that prepares students for postsecondary credential or certification programs and employable workplace skills.
-This legislative change created Section 37-16-17, Mississippi Code of 1972, as amended, to provide for high school career option programs and career track curricula for students not wishing to pursue a baccalaureate degree.
+This legislative change created Miss.
+Code Ann. § 37-16-17, to provide for high school career option programs and career track curricula for students not wishing to pursue a baccalaureate degree.